Celebrating International Clinical Trials Day on May 20, 2019

 The Evidence Care Gap Study I participated in looked at the evidence in the gaps of care within intensive care.
 What we heard from the qualitative study participants [ICU patients and family members] was that they expected they were receiving the best clinical care possible.
 Patients and family members were focused on their experience during their time in the ICU.
 This work led to understanding what is important to ICU patients and family members and contributed to developing the top five research priorities for the ICU.”

-Peter is a patient advocate who journeyed with his wife through the Intensive Care Unit (ICU) in 2016.
+Peter is a family member who journeyed with his wife in the Intensive Care Unit (ICU) in 2012.

 Dr. Tom Stelfox, Physician-Researcher